gravity-zero/data_checker/README.md

 As you can see, you have everything you need to display a suitable message.

-Hope this little tool will save you some time to check the validity of your datasets :)
+Hope this little tool will save you some time to check the validity of your dataets :)